sergiolms/smartbite/README-en.md

     - Python v3.12.3 was used for development.
 You can install it [here][2]
 - Tensorflow v2.16.1, to run the model.
 - [Gradio][3], to generate a web interface from where to upload images.
-- [Git LFS][4], since the model weighs more than 100MB this is required for managing large files.
+- [Git LFS][4], since the model weighs more than 100MB, it is necessary to handle large files in git.

 ## 🏋🏻‍♂️ Train the Model

 If you want to train or fine-tune the model using the same project configuration, in the [`scripts`](scripts) folder you have the Python scripts used both to train the model and to use it for making predictions.

-## ☝️🤓 Datasource
+## ☝️🤓 Dataset

 The dataset used is called Food101.
 You can find more information in [`datasource/images`](datasource/images/README.md)